Mysterious and strangely peaceful swamp in a dream with still dark water

 There are images that arrive in dreams and immediately make you tense.
 The swamp is one of them.
 Something in us recognizes it at once: the viscous darkness underfoot, the smell of decay and life all at once, the feeling that solid ground has gone somewhere and may or may not return.
 We fear the swamp.
 And that is an ancient, honest fear.

 But there is something people speak of less often.
-The swamp is one of the richest ecosystems on earth.
+The swamp is richer in life than it appears.
 Rare orchids grow there that grow nowhere else.
-Peat hides within it — centuries of organic life compressed into a vast storehouse of energy.
-Creatures live there that you will not find in any river or lake.
+Peat hides within it — centuries of organic life compressed.
 The swamp frightens — and preserves.
 It seems frozen — and yet it teems with life.

-That is exactly why dreaming of a swamp matters so much.
-It rarely comes for no reason.
-Your unconscious chose this image — the most paradoxical of all watery landscapes — because the situation you are living through is itself paradoxical.
+That is exactly why a swamp dream rarely comes for no reason.
+It comes when the situation you are living through is itself paradoxical.
 Something has stalled.
 Something is stuck.
 And in that very stagnation — if you do not rush, if you stop and look more closely — something valuable is hidden.

 You are walking — and then you realize the ground beneath your feet is no longer ground.
 Every step costs more.
 You try to move faster — and that only makes things worse.
 Your feet sink deeper and deeper.
 The swamp holds you.
 You are not drowning — but you cannot get out.
 Or so it seems.